My Many Shades of Gray: A Journey

 About 18 months ago I decided I had enough.
 What was I doing?
 Seriously, I believe so much in natural skin care and I am dumping these chemicals all over my head—for what?

 Sadly, our society reveres youth and makes us fearful of aging.
-But I was never anxious about getting older, frankly, it is much better than the alternative.
+The ad for Gray Hair Color Restorer, taken from the National Library of Medicine Digital Collections, is from 1924.
+I have never been upset about getting older, frankly, it is much better than the alternative.

 After making the decision to welcome my gray hair, I began to notice so many confident-looking women wearing gray hair in many shades, styles, and lengths.
 They did not look old and frumpy, they looked beautiful, radiant, and natural.
 And basically, that was it.
 Something deep within me clicked and I felt really good about my decision.